How Hard Is It for Message-Passing GNNs to Simulate One Weisfeiler-Lehman Color-Refinement Step?: Communication Complexity Background and Proof of Theorem

-To prove lower bounds on the rounds of CONGEST algorithms, a key tool is the communication complexity which was first introduced by~\cite{yao1979some}.

-Two-party communication complexity involves two participants, Alice and Bob, who collaborate to compute a function $f : X \times Y \to Z$, where $X$ and $Y$ are their input domains, respectively.
+The proof of Theorem~\ref{thm:deterministic-lower} relies on tools from communication complexity, so we briefly review the necessary background to make the required concepts self-contained.
+Communication complexity was first introduced by Yao~\cite{yao1979some}.
+In two-party communication complexity, two parties, Alice and Bob, wish to compute a function $f : X \times Y \to Z$, where $X$ and $Y$ are their input domains, respectively.
 They agree on a strategy beforehand but are separated before receiving their inputs $(x, y) \in X \times Y$.
 They then exchange messages to compute $f(x, y)$, with the goal of minimizing the total number of bits exchanged.

 In deterministic communication, the strategy is fixed, and the minimum number of bits required to compute $f$ in this setting is known as the deterministic communication complexity, denoted by $D(f)$.
 Similarly, in randomized communication, where Alice and Bob can use random bits and a two-sided error of $\epsilon$ is allowed, the minimum number of bits required is the randomized communication complexity.
 If the randomness is private, it is denoted by $R_{\epsilon}^{\prv}(f)$, and if it is public, it is denoted by $R_{\epsilon}^{\pub}(f)$.